SashaBaych/steam_scrape/README.md

    - `position`: The position of the game in the top-selling list.
    - `sample_date`: The date when the position was sampled.

-9. **twitter**: Tis table contains information about number of mentions on Twitter for top ten games on a given date.
+9. **twitter**: This table contains information about number of mentions on Twitter for top ten games on a given date.
    - `game_id`: Foreign key referencing the `game` table.
-   - `mentions_count`: Numver of mentions for a game on a given query date.
+   - `mentions_count`: Number of mentions for a game on a given query date.
    - `query date`: A date when the query sampling the number of mentions of a game om Twitter was made.

 ![steamgame_database_edr.png](/Users/Pleasantville/ITC_Studies/Python/webscraping/steam/steamgame_database_edr.png)